rathena/rathena/doc/script_commands.md

 and upon the monster being killed, it will execute the script inside of the specified NPC object starting from the label given.
 The RID of the player attached at this execution will be the RID of the killing character.

-The variable 'killedrid' is set to the Class (mob ID) of the monster killed.
+The variable '`killedrid`' is set to the Class (mob ID) of the monster killed.

-The variable 'killedgid' is set to the ID (unique mob game ID) of the monster killed.
+The variable '`killedgid`' is set to the ID (unique mob game ID) of the monster killed.

 **\<size\>** can be: